smithashley/Adventureworks-ELTL/README.md

 ## Data Lake Architecture

-- Raw_data: Data is copied from original format
+- raw_data: Data is copied from original format

-- Structured_data: Schema and data types are defined, nulls are handled, and format is standardized
+- structured_data: Schema and data types are defined, NULLs are handled, and format is standardized

-- Curated_data: This layer is optimised for analytics so data is denormalized in star schema
+- curated_data: This layer is optimised for analytics so data is denormalized in star schema

 ![](https://github.com/smithashley/Adventureworks-ELTL/blob/main/images/datamodeldiagram.png)